-For this one, we used a fast drying gold spray paint to give the pumpkin a really smooth, shiny finish.
+1. There’s only one step for this one!
+We used a fast drying gold spray paint to give the pumpkin a really smooth, shiny finish.
 If you’re spray painting, just remember to tape over the stem so you don’t have to worry about catching it by accident!
 You should also make sure you spray your pumpkin in a well ventilated area and follow the instructions on the can, reading them thoroughly before you start.

 There are so many designs you and the kids can have a go at creating.
 We’re loving the surprised ghost face on the white pumpkin and the mischievous orange eyes on the black pumpkin.
 Simply cut out masking tape in your desired shapes and stick on the pumpkin and paint around them, then peel off and you have your spooky designs!

 If you’re really keen to keep things traditional, don’t worry, we’ve put together some handy pumpkin carving templates too!
 Simply print out the sheets, choose your favourite eyes and mouth and get stuck into creating the most petrifying pumpkin in the neighbourhood.
 The templates range in skill level, so are great for getting the whole family involved with.
 And don’t forget our pumpkin carving kit to make safe work of the cutting too!